-The practice carried out consultations, assessments and treatment in line with recognised general professional guidelines.
-The dentists we spoke to described to us how they carried out their assessment.
+The dentists carried out consultations, assessments and treatment in line with recognised general professional guidelines.
+We spoke to two dentists who described to us how they carried out their assessment.
 The assessment began with the patient completing a medical history questionnaire disclosing any health conditions, medicines being taken and any allergies suffered.
 We saw evidence that the medical history was updated at subsequent visits.
 This was followed by an examination covering the condition of a patient's teeth, gums and soft tissues and the signs of mouth cancer.
 Patients were then made aware of the condition of their oral health and whether it had changed since the last appointment.
 Following the clinical assessment the diagnosis was then discussed with the patient and treatment options explained in detail.